opmusix/MPV-Auto-Skip-OP-ED/README.md

 The script checks the video's embedded chapter information and looks for likely OP and ED sections.

-* Clearly identified and reasonably short OP/ED chapters can be **automatically skipped** after a countdown.
+* Clearly identified OP/ED chapters within the allowed duration are normally **automatically skipped** with a countdown.
-* Suspiciously long named OP/ED chapters are **not auto-skipped** and instead require a manual `Space` press.
+* Named OP/ED chapters longer than `max_auto_duration` receive a **manual skip prompt** instead.
-* If chapter names are missing or generic, the script uses **duration and timeline position** to estimate where the OP/ED is likely to be.
+* When chapter names are missing or generic, the script uses **duration and timeline position** to estimate where the OP/ED is likely to be.
 * Narrative-related chapter names are protected from automatic detection.
-* Once a section has been handled, it is remembered for the current session and can be re-armed by rewinding far enough when `allow_reskip` is enabled.
+* Handled sections are remembered during the current session and can be re-armed by rewinding when `allow_reskip` is enabled.

-The goal is to make automatic skipping useful **without making it blindly destructive when chapter data looks suspicious**.
+---

 ## 🤝 Contributions